-Course Number: 2109371 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: Corequisite: AICE Placement Course Description: The purpose of this course is to enable studen

-The purpose of this course is to enable students to understand the developments that shaped Modern European History.
+Course Number: 2109371 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: Corequisite: AICE Placement Course Description: The purpose of this course is to enable students to understand the developments that shaped Modern European History.
 This will be achieved with a holistic understanding of Europe as a geographic region from 1789 to 1939.

-AICE International History 1 AS Level

-Course Number: 2100490 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: None Course Description:

-The purpose of this course is to engage students in some of the major international issues of the nineteenth and twentieth centuries, analyzing the history of particular regions in more depth.
+AICE International History 1 AS Level Course Number: 2100490 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: None Course Description: The purpose of this course is to engage students in some of the major international issues of the nineteenth and twentieth centuries, analyzing the history of particular regions in more depth.
 The emphasis is on both historical knowledge and on the skills required for historical research.
 Learners develop an understanding of the nature of cause and effect, continuity and change, similarity and difference and find out how to use and understand historical evidence as part of their studies.